sradics/digital-garden/_notes/Agile 2 and Leadership.md

 ### Authority: Inside, Outside, Get-things-done
 Mentioned  by Peter Drucker (Source?)
+==Outward-focused leadership is about representing and advocating for a group; inward-focused leadership is about the relationship with the group, and it can be planning, organizing, directing, coordinating, or controlling (managing risk)==. — location: [3235](kindle://book?action=open&asin=B08TPJWLHC&location=3235) ^ref-4649

 #### Inside Person
 An ==Inside person== is someone who can form ==relationships of trust==, someone they ==look up to.== E.g. a visionary CTO or product designer.